Prohibited AI Practices Under the EU AI Act

 The EU AI Act's prohibited practices represent the regulation's clearest statement of principle: some uses of AI are simply unacceptable in a democratic society.
 From social scoring to manipulative subliminal techniques, from untargeted facial recognition scraping to emotion surveillance in schools and workplaces, these prohibitions define the outer boundaries of lawful AI use in Europe.

-With enforcement already active and penalties reaching up to 7% of global turnover, understanding these prohibitions is not optional.
+With enforcement of the original eight prohibitions already active, a firm date on the two new ones, and penalties reaching up to 7% of global turnover, understanding these prohibitions is not optional.
 Every organisation touching AI in the EU market must know exactly where the red lines are — and ensure they are on the right side of them.

 Make Your AI Auditable and Compliant